Giswater/giswater-hengine-app/README.md

 ## 📁 File Management

 - **Storage**: Files stored in `uploads/` directory with UUID prefixes
-- **Database**: Metadata stored in PostgreSQL with referential integrity
+- **Database**: Metadata stored in PostgreSQL with schema separation
 - **Cleanup**: Automatic cleanup of orphaned records when files are missing
 - **Concurrency**: Safe concurrent access with database sessions